alaynat/GetMyWeatherAPI/GetMyWeatherAPI.md

      <LONGITUDE>&specificity=<SPECIFICITY>&time=<TIME>">
 </script>
 ```
 Replace YOUR_KEY with your API key.
-Each forcase must have a separate call using the getWeather method.
+Each forcast must have a separate call using the *getWeather* method and will be static until a new call is initiated.

 #### Returning the package
 Upon success, the *getWeather* method returns the following HTML structure (values are samples).